zupo/pydantic/docs/index.rst

 Validators
 ..........

-Custom validation and complex relationships between objects can achieved using the ``validator`` decorator.
+Custom validation and complex relationships between objects can be achieved using the ``validator`` decorator.

 .. literalinclude:: examples/validators_simple.py